 Yes.
 (Refer to the previous answer.)

-A satisfactorily completed knowledge test expires two years from the day it was taken.
+A satisfactorily completed knowledge test expires 24 calendar-months after the month it was taken.
 If a practical test is not satisfactorily completed during that period, another knowledge test must be taken.

 Yes.
 Your instructor must review the areas in which you were deficient and must endorse the written test report or provide a written endorsement indicating this review has been completed.